GithHayden/The-Beach-Boys/README.md

-### 1960s Rock Band Website
-1. Landing Page: Photo of the band.
-2. About: Brief description of the band.
-3. Videos: Section to showcase videos and download tracks.
-4. Music: Section to showcase music and download tracks.
-5. Contact: Section for general contact and event bookings.
-Social links to follow the band.

 ### Functionalities and Technologies
 1. Bootstrap: Nav scrolling bar [template](https://github.com/BlackrockDigital/startbootstrap-scrolling-nav) including responsive web design.
 2. Additional Bootstrap: `Font Awesome`link added into `index.html` `<head>` section for social icons.
-3. Cloud 9 IDE: Used to build the project end to end.

 4. HTML & CSS: Code added to build each section of project.
 5. Chrome Dev Tools: Used for ongoing inspection of elements and to perform final UAT.
 6. GitHub: Used for version control and backup of project.